aimeele97/2026worldcup_match_outcome_prediction/README.md

 With 100,000 simulated tournaments, the Law of Large Numbers ensures these probability estimates have converged and aren't just sampling noise.
 Spain comes out on top with a 13.0% championship probability, narrowly ahead of Brazil (12.6%), Portugal (12.5%), and Argentina (12.4%).
 The tight clustering across the top four suggests no clear favorite for the 2026 tournament.

 ![MonteCarloresult](MCoutput.png).

----

-## Tactical Analysis of the Finalists
+## Model-Based Confidence Analysis of the Finalists

 ### Spain
 Across the Monte Carlo simulation (100,000 trials), Spain recorded the highest championship probability at 13.0%.
 In the XGBoost bracket prediction, Spain's path to the final shows a pattern of **narrow win margins at every stage**: